www.LaserFX.com Home Page - CLICK HERE

 THE SITE

 The task of replacing a popular fireworks display and entertaining and average of 35,000 people per night is a daunting one.
-Even more so when the space is outdoors and flanks a 350 X 300 meters of water where the audience will be located all around the site.
+Even more so when the space is outdoors and flanks a 350 X 300 meter area of water where the audience will be located all around the site.

 The site, in the heart of Stockholm, is flanked by the Royal Palace on one side, the Parliament building on another, the historic Opera house on the third with the fourth boundary a long bridge over the water.